yusuf-keskin/DelegateRunner/README.md

 # DelegateRunner
-Unit testing delegates and creating spy(mock) classes for delegates
+Unit testing delegates and creating stubs for delegates